 He sought to unify and harmonize the great body of historical knowledge, which had grown voluminous and become fragmented into esoteric specialties, and to vitalize it for contemporary application.

 Joseph Albers was a German-American painter, graphic artist, designer, and influential teacher, who investigated color relationships in his geometrical abstractions.
-He studied and then taught design at the avant-garde Bauhous School in Weimar Germany in close association with Johannes Itten.
+He studied and then taught design at the avant-garde Bauhaus School in Weimar, Germany, closely associating with Johannes Itten.

 He emphasized functionalism and suitability in modern design.
 After the Bauhaus was closed by the Nazis in 1933, Albers went to Black Mountain College, North Carolina, where he taught Bauhaus principles to his pupils such as Robert Rauschenberg.
-When Yale University formed a department of design in 1950, Albers became its head, retiring from that position in 1958.
+When Yale University formed a design department in 1950, Albers became its head, retiring in 1958.

 In the famous experimental Homage to the Square series, on which Albers worked through the 1950s, progressively smaller forms are calculated to illustrate his theories of how changes in placement, shape, and light produce changes in color.
 Albers’s Interaction of Color (1963) is a basic text.
 His work influenced the Op Art and Minimal Art of the 1960s.

 "Good teaching is more a giving of right questions than a giving of right answers."
 JA